grantmontgomery/grantcreates2.0/README.md

 grantcreates.com version 2.0
 </h1>

-<p>Hi I'm Grant and I like to create rad things!
-This is my portfolio and digital forge where I display different creations that I've created or am currently creating.</p>
+Hi I'm Grant and I like to create rad things!
+This is my portfolio where I display different creations that I've created or am currently creating.

-##<h1>Contents</h1>
+## Contents
+1. [Motivation]
+2. [Design Principles]
+3. [Features]
+4. [Technologies]
+5. [License]